 The name Budapest was created by combining two names – BUDA and PEST.
 Under these names, one can imagine formerly separate units that were merged at the end of the 19th century.
 The imaginary dividing line of the city is the Danube River, which divides the city into two parts:

-• The Left Bank Pest is the livelier part of Budapest, full of great restaurants and bars, entertainment, nightlife, but also beautiful places like the Parliament and St. Stephen’s Chuch.
+- Pest on the left bank is the livelier part of Budapest, full of great restaurants and bars, entertainment, nightlife, but also beautiful places like the Parliament and St. Stephen’s Chuch.

-• Buda along the right bank of the Danube is smaller and sleeker, but you’ll find some of Budapest’s most beautiful sites, such as Gellért Hill, Buda Castle, Matthias Cathedral and Fisherman’s Bastion.
+- Buda along the right bank of the Danube is smaller and sleeker, but you’ll find some of Budapest’s most beautiful places, such as Gellért Hill, Buda Castle, Matthias Cathedral and Fisherman’s Bastion.

 Buda and Pest are connected by several bridges.
 And some of them are gems worth seeing in their own right – the Chain Bridge, the Liberty Bridge, the modern Elizabeth Bridge or the golden Margaret Bridge.

 Budapest is not far away.
-This offers several options for getting to Budapest comfortably – by air, train, bus or car.
+This offers several ways to get to Budapest comfortably – by air, train, bus or car.

-• By car to Budapest via Brno and Bratislava will take you 5 hours and 15 minutes (approx. 525 km from Prague)
+- By car to Budapest via Brno and Bratislava will take 5 hours and 15 minutes (approx. 525 km from Prague).

-• It takes around 7 hours to get to the Hungarian capital by bus via Bratislava
+- It takes 6-7 hours by bus to get to the Hungarian capital from Prague via Bratislava.

 How to get from Budapest Liszt Ferenc Airport to the city centre?